 Reasons Black & Grey RV Holding Tanks Clog

-Improper RV holding tank maintenance is one of the main causes for clogged black tanks and the previous owner may not have taken proper care of their RV waste tanks.
+Improper RV holding tank maintenance is one of the major causes for clogged black tanks, and the previous owner may not have taken proper care of their RV waste tanks.

 - Broken Gate Valve or T-Handle

 - Inorganic Blockage (flushable wipes, foreign objects, things like that)

 - Organic Blockage (valve was left open for a long time, causing things to dry and harden, creating a blockage)